SituDevelopment/entegy-sdk-python/README.md

-# Python SDK for the Entegy APIA
+# Python SDK for the Entegy API

 ## Installation